flexera-public/policy_templates/cost/azure/rightsize_compute_instances/README.md

 - The policy leverages the Azure API to check all instances and then checks the instance average CPU utilization over the past 30 days
 - The policy identifies all instances that have CPU utilization below the Idle Instance CPU Threshold defined by the user, to provide a recommendation.
 - The recommendation provided for Idle Instances is a termination action.
-These instancse can be terminated in an automated manner or after approval.
+These instances can be terminated in an automated manner or after approval.
 - The policy identifies all instances that have CPU utilization below the Inefficient Instance CPU Threshold defined by the user, to provide a recommendation.
 - The recommendation provided for Inefficient/Underutilized Instances is a downsize action.
-These instancse can be downsized in an automated manner or after approval.
+These instances can be downsized in an automated manner or after approval.

 ### Policy savings details